What is a Program Applicable course?

 Are you in the right Program?

-Your program on record at that time will determine which courses are program applicable for the entire semester.
+The program on record at 11:59 pm MT on the Major Change Deadline will determine which courses are program applicable for the entire semester.

-A student can change their Program during the semester, but that new Program will not affect disbursement of federal aid until the next semester.
+A student can change their Program after the Major Change Deadline, but that new Program will not affect the disbursement of federal aid until the following semester.

 Pell Grants and federal student loans are funded by federal tax dollars for college students who complete the FAFSA and who have financial need.
 Federal regulations require that these funds are used only for courses that are required for graduation.